 Provide technical expertise as it relates to the federally listed species, migratory birds, and other natural resources of the South Farallon Islands;

 Serve as the lead agency for the National Environmental Policy Act (NEPA) compliance.
-Provide a NEPA expert to liase with the contractor and provide timely response to questions about process and content;
+Provide a NEPA expert to liaise with the contractor and provide timely response to questions about process and content;

-Throughout the NEPA process, maintain primary responsibility for the content of the EIS and associated compliance documents and independently evaluate information and analyses submitted by the contractor and assume responsibility for their accuracy;
+Throughout the NEPA process, maintain primary decision-making responsibility for the content of the EIS and independently evaluate information and analyses submitted by the contractor;

 Oversee the environmental analysis through a Service Interdisciplinary Team which will provide guidance to the contractor regarding the issues and alternatives to be addressed as part of the EIS;

-Review draft materials of the scoping report, public comment summary report, other reports, and other regulatory compliance documents and provide comments within 30 working days of receipt.
+Review draft deliverables documents and provide comments within 30 working days of receipt.
 Make final determinations on the inclusion or deletion of material from such documents.

 Review preliminary draft materials from portions of the FEIS as necessary and agreed upon by the Service, and provide comments within 30 working days.